 The next 8 miles of the railroad corridor between Main Street in Millerton and Under Mountain Road in Ancram are not open for public use.

 The newest completed and open section of the trail lies further north in Hillsdale, stretching from Black Grocery Road to Anthony Road.
 The segment is 1.5 miles and has a crushed stone surface, well-suited for mountain biking, hiking, and cross-country skiing.
-There are plans to pave this portion in 2014.

 To reach the Wassaic trailhead: From I-84 or I-684, take State Route 22 north at Brewster.
 Continue north on Route 22 to the Wassaic Station of the Metro North Railroad.
 The station is on the right side of the road.